Monthly Salary: $8,042 – $10,254 per month DOE

 FLSA Status: Exempt

-Bachelor of Science degree in electrical engineering; five years’ experience as an electric utility engineer, including a minimum of 2 years of supervisory experience Professional Engineer License (P.E.)
+Bachelor of Science degree in electrical engineering; three years’ experience as an electric utility engineer, including a minimum of 1 year of supervisory experience.

 When requested, manages the Engineering Department in the absence of the Engineering Manager.